ueno-llc/react-native-starter/README.md

  - packs and deploys bundle to code-push ios staging.
  - upload source maps to sentry

-Every task above is runned conditionally based on other task actions, like not deploy a code-push update for android if
+Every task listed above is conditionally executed based on other task actions.
+It will for example not deploy a code-push update for android if a native android build was done (and same for iOS).

 ## Installing on Mac OS X Sierra 10.12.5